 **Important **Copying the OrangeFS installation directory from your Linux Build system to a Mac system will not work.
 You must build it separately.

-Prior to installing OrangeFS, you must install gcc, flex, bison, make, and openssl-devel as described in Additional Linux Software for the Build System.
+Prior to installing OrangeFS, you must install gcc, flex, bison, make, and openssl-devel as described in Build Prerequisites.

 To build OrangeFS on your Mac system, follow these steps: